 "I think that's the only mindset you can have."

-ST. LOUIS – Jake Westbrook allowed one earned run in seven strong innings and rookie Matt Carpenter homered, tripled and drove in five runs in the St. Louis Cardinals' 10-3 victory over the Chicago Cubs on Sunday.
+Jake Westbrook (2-0) allowed one earned run in seven strong innings and rookie Matt Carpenter homered, tripled and drove in five runs for the Cardinals.

 Carpenter has been getting regular duty while Lance Berkman recovers from a strained left calf and is batting .409 with 10 RBIs in 22 at-bats.
 He singled his first two trips with an RBI, belted a two-run shot to straightaway center off Lendy Castillo in the fifth for his first career homer and added a two-run triple off Rodrigo Lopez in the seventh.

 Berkman missed the weekend series but could be back Tuesday when the Cardinals open a three-game series against the Reds.

 Yadier Molina hit a three-run homer off Maholm in the third and has six RBIs the last three games.
 Plus he threw out Marlon Byrd attempting to steal in the third.

 Manager Dale Sveum believes Maholm's losing streak is taking its toll mentally.